-Turns out it’s not exclusively dudes who do this.
-Cult researcher and California State University prof Janja Lalich assures me there are many women cult leaders, and destructive ones too.
-A New Age spiritual guru named Teal Swan has sparked a particularly heated debate after at least one former student died by suicide.
-Teal claims to have super-sensory powers, to be able to see what’s happening inside people’s bodies, and to help people recover repressed memories of childhood trauma.
+Turns out, though, it’s not exclusively dudes who do this.
+Cult researcher and California State University professor Janja Lalich assures me there are many women cult leaders, and destructive ones too.
+A new-age spiritual guru named Teal Swan has sparked a particularly heated debate after at least one former student died by suicide.
+Swan claims to have super-sensory powers, to be able to see what’s happening inside people’s bodies, and to help people recover repressed memories of childhood trauma.
 She was recently the subject of a six-part Gizmodo podcast called The Gateway.

-Though Teal has denied cult allegations, her massive social media influence and controversial practices around depression and suicide—sometimes encouraging students to imagine their own deaths in detail—have placed her on the dangerous side of Lalich’s cult radar.
-And with nearly a half million YouTube subscribers and hundreds of videos on everything from skincare to relationships to cryptocurrency, Teal doesn’t immediately fit the (gross, dated) profile of a cult leader.
-In the past, female gurus like Elizabeth Clare Prophet and Judy Zebra Knight made headlines building doomsday shelters and claiming to channel ancient spirits, but Teal Swan brings in a new level of 21st century internet literacy as she uses YouTube and SEO to find desperate people.
+Though Swan has denied cult allegations, her massive social media influence and controversial practices around depression and suicide—sometimes encouraging students to imagine their own deaths in detail—have placed her on the dangerous side of Lalich’s cult radar.
+And with nearly a half million YouTube subscribers and hundreds of videos on everything from skincare to relationships to cryptocurrency, Swan doesn’t immediately fit the (gross, dated) profile of a cult leader.
+In the past, female gurus like Elizabeth Clare Prophet and Judy Zebra Knight made headlines building doomsday shelters and claiming to channel ancient spirits, but Teal Swan brings in a new level of 21st-century internet literacy as she uses YouTube and SEO to find desperate people.

-To better understand what a present-day woman-led cult looks like, I called up Gizmodo reporter Jennings Brown, who visited Teal Swan’s retreat centre in Costa Rica.
-Brown mostly avoids the cult label in his reporting, and acknowledges that Teal is serving a need for shame-free conversation about taboo subjects like child sexual abuse and suicidal ideation.
+To better understand what a present-day woman-led cult looks like, I called up Gizmodo reporter Jennings Brown, who visited Teal Swan’s retreat center in Costa Rica.
+Brown mostly avoids the cult label in his reporting, and acknowledges that Swan is serving a need for a shame-free conversation about taboo subjects like child sexual abuse and suicidal ideation.
 But he also shares concern for the people who devote their lives to her “dark brand of spirituality” without professional oversight or accountability.

-Brown told VICE he was caught off guard when Teal instructed people to envision exactly how they would end their own life.
-But the participants seemed unfazed by the exercise, already familiar with Teal’s intense video style.
-In clips still available on YouTube she has suggested suicide is a reset button, feels like a relief, and that suicidal thoughts are a valid reaction to bad situations.
+Brown told VICE he was caught off guard when Swan instructed people to envision exactly how they would end their own life.
+But the participants seemed unfazed by the exercise, already familiar with Swan’s intense video style.
+In clips still available on YouTube, she has suggested suicide is a reset button, feels like a relief, and that suicidal thoughts are a valid reaction to bad situations.
 In comments below viewers express their fear and shame about wanting to go through with it.